juju/docs/src/en/clouds-k8s.md

 !!!
 Note:
     An alternative to using the bundle is to use the `conjure-up` installer.
     See Ubuntu tutorial
-    [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up].
+    [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up]
     for guidance.
-Although the tutorial specifically mentions the [Canonical Distribution of Kubernetes][cdk-charm] you can choose the identical minimal install deployed above from the tool's interface.
+Although the tutorial specifically mentions the [Canonical Distribution of Kubernetes][cdk-charm] you can choose the identical minimal install deployed above from the installer's interface.

 Sample output looks like this: